 At The Library

-Occasionally we’d stop at the larger library in the relatively larger town nearby (Menominee).
+y (Menominee).
 I never knew my way around this two story stone building that well and each visit felt like an exploration.
 This one had wide bow windows overlookng the marina and Lake Michigan and thus I learned how remarkably well water views and reading go together.

-I never liked the library at Grand Valley State.
-It was unwelcoming and hard.
-When I transferred to Franciscan though, I loved my library once again.
+library once again.
 Softer lighting, comfortable chairs, beautiful volumes….
 A friend secured me a part time position as a clerk and I spent a few quiet hours behind the counter and returning books to their proper homes.
 I sporadically wondered how happy I’d be as a librarian.